Pasadena Personal Injury Attorneys

 Why do I need an attorney if I already have insurance?

 In a perfect world, your insurance company would cover all of your losses after a sudden injury.
 Unfortunately, this is rarely the case.
-An insurance company is a businesses, and like any other business, its primary purpose is to make money.
+An insurance company is a business, and like any other business, its primary purpose is to make money.
 Insurance companies cannot survive if they pay out every claim they receive.
 For this reason, they will use everything within their power to limit, delay, or even fully deny you the full value of your claim.
 An attorney who understands these tactics can help to guard your rights and fight to ensure you receive the compensation you are entitled under your policy.

 What if I cannot afford an attorney?